 But what about when you’re at a supermarket facing a daunting wall of colorful coffee bags?
-In this environment, you are limited to the information provided on the packages themselves.
+In this setting, your only source of information is what the company provides on the package.
 Read the labels and look for farm-specific information and third-party certifications, particularly the well-known Fair Trade and organic seals.

 Be Cautious of Big Brands